aman21392/circDR-seq/README.md

 The main output file of this script is final.psl and $query.count.txt file.

 # circRNA list preparation
 So after run the nano_circ.sh pipeline the output of count file utilized for making the list of circRNA with count and coordinates.
-3scripts are there to form a complete list of circRNA:
+3 scripts are there to form a complete list of circRNA:
 1st script is to make a list of circRNA from the circBase and circatlas libary:

 `sh databasecircRNA.sh $1 $2 $3 $4`